-During the years ended December 31, 2022 and 2021, the Group decided to discontinue the operations of certain restaurants before the expiry of original lease terms of those restaurants.
-As a result, the Group is reasonably certain to exercise the termination option stipulated in the lease agreements for the relevant restaurants, and lease liabilities and right-of-use assets have been adjusted accordingly.
+During the years ended December 31, 2021, 2022 and 2023, the Group decided to discontinue the operations of certain restaurants before the expiry of original lease terms of those restaurants.
+As a result, the Group is reasonably certain to exercise the termination option stipulated in the lease agreements for the relevant restaurants, and lease liabilities and right-of-use assets have been adjusted to reflect the shorter lease term.
+Any differences will be recognized in profit and loss as provision for early termination.